coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 The `DocumentExtractor` class handles the extraction of text from various document formats:

 - Initialization with raw and processed directories
+- Support for multiple document formats:
-- Method to extract text from PDF files using PyPDF2
+  - PDF extraction using PyPDF2
+  - EPUB extraction using ebooklib and BeautifulSoup
+- Format-specific processing techniques:
+  - Page-based extraction for PDFs
+  - Chapter-based extraction for EPUBs
+- Rich metadata extraction:
+  - PDF metadata: title, author, subject, creator
+  - EPUB metadata: title, author, description, publisher, date, language
-- Error handling for encrypted or problematic PDFs
+- Error handling for encrypted or problematic documents
-- Rich metadata extraction (title, author, subject, creator)
 - Fallback to filename as title when metadata is missing
 - JSON output with extracted text and metadata
+- Detailed processing statistics for each file format

 ### Semantic Chunker (`src/processing/chunker.py`)